Exciting 14-Day Northern Lights Package Tour of the Ring Road with Snaefellsnes & Reykjavik

 As the evening sets in, Reykjavik comes alive with its vibrant nightlife.
 Venture into the city's buzzing bars, clubs, and live music venues to experience the renowned Icelandic party scene.

-Alternatively, if you're visiting during the winter months, a twilight walk to the Grotta lighthouse offers a chance to witness the enchanting northern lights.
+Alternatively, a twilight walk to the Grotta lighthouse offers another chance to witness the enchanting northern lights.

 Read more

-The 14th day of your winter vacation in Iceland is your last day in the land of fire and ice, and it’s time to head home.
+Today is the last day of your winter vacation in Iceland, and it’s time to head home.
 If your flight leaves late, you could explore the city a little more, perhaps visit a shop or two for some fantastic souvenirs to bring back home.

-Icelandic music is an excellent gift to bring to friends back home, which you can buy at record shops such as Lucky Records, 12 Tonar, or Smekkleysa in the downtown area.
+Icelandic music is an excellent gift to bring back home to friends.
+Explore record shops such as Lucky Records, 12 Tonar, or Smekkleysa in the downtown area.

 Alternatively, you can buy other local items to take home from the various shops, boutiques, and specialty stores in the area.
 Depending on your budget, you can find branded items, hand-crafted products, and cheap trinkets here.